 Below is a photo a reader sent me, taken of the house in the 1970s before it was torn down:

 Classic-film buffs probably recognize it from other movies.

-It’s the same one used in Meet Me in St. Louis in 1944:
+They used the same House in Meet Me in St. Louis in 1944:

 Inside the “Cheaper by the Dozen” House:

 He had all sorts of time-saving routines for them that I wanted my own family to try after reading the book when I was a girl, but they weren’t as enthusiastic…ha.

-There’s a poignant scene with Myrna Loy alone and newly widowed in the dining room, pondering her future without him:
+There’s a poignant scene with Myrna Loy, alone and newly widowed, pondering her future without him:

 One of the reasons I got this movie out to watch it again was because I had just re-watched the Steve Martin-Bonnie Hunt remake and wondered how much it had to do with the original.

 The biggest difference was in the way the children were portrayed.

 In the original movie, the children weren’t perfect, but they were well-mannered, respectful, and loving, even though their father is strict and demanding.